Turkish Craft Making and Design: The Legacy of Artisan Influence

 Today, traditional Turkish crafts strongly influence contemporary design.
 Modern artisans and designers creatively merge heritage motifs with fresh ideas, forging unique fusions of past and present.

 For example, symbols like the evil eye and tree of life frequently appear on textiles, rugs, and cushions, imbuing everyday objects with meaningful stories.
-Ottoman calligraphy similarly inspires graphic elements across jewelry and homewares, preserving historic aesthetics within modern contexts.
+Ottoman calligraphy similarly inspires graphic elements across jewellery and homewares, preserving historic aesthetics within modern contexts.

 The Revival and Sustenance of Handcraft Techniques